-Moria Chappell was the Artistic Director of the Bellydance Superstars before becoming the Artistic Director of Wild Saffron.
+Moria Chappell was the Artistic Director of the Bellydance Superstars before becoming the Artistic Director of Wild Saffron and Assistant Director for Urvasi Dance Ensemble.

 As an Artistic Director, Moria composes and orchestrates choreographies that seek to evoke what is strange and beautiful, striking and consoling about the female form in its most erudite and vulnerable manifestations.